Cinema of Puerto Rico: 1950s–1960s

 No scripted films were produced during World War II.
 The Extensión de Servicios Agrícolas produced several documentaries covered with music by Rafael Hernández, some historical and cultural, but with agricultural motives.
 Immediately after the end of the war, the government sponsored Querer es Poder (1945).
 In May 1949, DIVEDCO was created through law No. 372 and placed in change of the Public Instruction Department.
-The government also fundedLa Rehabilitación del Obrero Lisiado (1950) and A Girl from Puerto Rico (1953).
+The government also funded La Rehabilitación del Obrero Lisiado (1950) and A Girl from Puerto Rico (1953).
 The latter of these films reportedly received some consideration from the Academy Awards.
 In 1946, it also brought in Johhny Farnow to create a documentary.
 The División de Educación de la Comunidad (DIVEDCO) a government agency with a stated purpose of educating the population began producing films in 1949.
 Invested in an industrialization surge, the administration used these also for propaganda akin to that used by the Canadian National Film Board.
 The entity produced 38 films during the next fourteen years, some of which were exported.
 Several Puerto Rican directors graduated from this initiative, during which they worked along Delano and Willard Van Dyke among others.
 Los peloteros filmed in 1951 and featuring Ramón Rivero Diplo was its first non-documentary film.
 The following year, Amílcar Tirado's Una voz en la montaña was recognized at the Edinburg and Venetia Film Festivals.
 In 1953, the director's El puente would receive honorable mentions at festivals in Europe.
 In 1955, DIVEDCO produced 10 films.
 Women's right advocacy film Modesta (a.k.a.
 La huelga de las mujeres) received the first prize for a short scripted film at the Venetia Film Festival the following year.
 Tirado would direct El Santero (in collaboration with Ángel Rivera) and Cuando los padres olvidan (his first in 35 mm), with the second being shown in three European film festivals.
 Luis Maysonet's Intolerancia (1959) was the final feature film produced by DIVEDCO.
 This director would also complete slavery El resplandor two years later.

 Jack Delano and Edwin Rosskam were brought in for an educational project, which also trained several local figures in the medium, producing Una gota de agua (1947), Desde las nubes (1948) and Las manos del hombre.